AckerlyXu/heima/articles/sql-database/sql-database-paas-vs-sql-server-iaas.md

 Learn how each option fits into the Microsoft data platform and get help matching the right option to your business requirements.
 Whether you prioritize cost savings or minimal administration ahead of everything else, this article can help you decide which approach delivers against the business requirements you care about most.

 ## Microsoft's data platform
 One of the first things to understand in any discussion of Azure versus on-premises SQL Server databases is that you can use it all.
-Microsoft's data platform leverages SQL Server technology and makes it available across physical on-premises machines, private cloud environments, third-party hosted private cloud environments, and public cloud.
+Azure's data platform leverages SQL Server technology and makes it available across physical on-premises machines, private cloud environments, third-party hosted private cloud environments, and public cloud.
 SQL Server on Azure virtual machines enables you to meet unique and diverse business needs through a combination of on-premises and cloud-hosted deployments, while using the same set of server products, development tools, and expertise across these environments.

    ![Cloud SQL Server options: SQL server on IaaS, or SaaS SQL database in the cloud.](./media/sql-database-paas-vs-sql-server-iaas/SQLIAAS_SQL_Server_Cloud_Continuum.png)